 If you’re looking for a bright, 7-inch, Full HD monitor with a touchscreen that costs less than £300/$300, meet the Desview R7, a big-screened beauty that delivers 1000 nits of brightness, an incredibly intuitive touch-interface and a host of accessories in the box at a great price.
 Ideal for outdoor shoots even in the freezing cold, it isn’t just bright, it also offers a combination of touchscreen and button input, so even if you’re wearing gloves, you can still swap custom profiles and change key settings without having to interact with the tap and swipe-centric display.
 Given the Desview R7’s greater than 400 pixels-per-inch sharpness, it’s one of the crisper displays around, and while it doesn’t have an HDR screen, it can still preview HDR content.

 The most affordable monitor we’d recommend is the Feelworld FW568 5.5, a compact monitor capable of displaying 4K content on its 500-nit Full HD display.
 Complete with a sun shade and tilt arm in the box, at under $200/£200, it represents fantastic value.
 Just like the Lilliput A7s, with no touch display, it’s less intuitive for indoor shoots, but the benefit of buttons can’t be overstated when out and about and shooting with gloves on.
-Additionally, the FW568 has plenty of tricks up its sleeves, from histogram, false color and exposure peaking overlays through to Anamorphic mode and a headphone output.
-Weighing just 175g, while its plastic construction doesn’t feel super-premium, it’s manageable and will make a great addition to a run-and-gun gimbal setup.
+Additionally, the FW568 has plenty of tricks up its sleeves, from histogram, false color and exposure peaking overlays through to an Anamorphic mode and a headphone output.
+Weighing just 175g, its plastic construction doesn’t feel super-premium, but the low weight does make this monitor a great addition to a run-and-gun gimbal setup.